 Steps Action 1 Bypass the safety-related PLC or take other appropriate action to avoid a false trip when removing the unit for test.
 2 Do not supply the input channel (terminals "1"-"2") of the unit under test and verify that ohmmeters Ohm.
 A and Ohm.
-B measure absence of ohmic continuity (i.e. both +/AC and -/AC load lines are interrupted because the NO contacts are open: the 1st requisite is verified).
-The presence of ohmic continuity measured by ohmmeter Ohm.
+B measure absence of ohmic continuity (i.e. both +/AC and -/AC load lines are interrupted because all NO contacts are open: 1st requisite is verified).
+For both ohmmeters Ohm.
 A or Ohm.
-B implies that the related relay contact is blocked (for welding) in the closed position .
+B, these measures could also be true if only one of two relay contacts in parallel is open and other is blocked (for welding) into open position: this will be verified by testing the channel when input is supplied, as described in the point 3 of this procedure.
+Instead, the presence of ohmic continuity measured by ohmmeter Ohm.
+A or Ohm.
+B, implies that at least one relay contact is blocked (for welding) into closed position: this could be verified disassembling and individually testing each relay.
 Supply the input channel (terminals "1"-"2") of the unit under test and verify that ohmmeters Ohm.
 A and Ohm.
-B measure presence of ohmic continuity (i.e. both +/AC and -/AC load lines are not interrupted because all NO contacts are closed: the 2nd requisite is verified).
-The absence of ohmic continuity (i.e. both +/AC and -/AC load lines are not interrupted because all NO contacts are closed: the 2nd requisite is verified).
+B measure presence of ohmic continuity (i.e. both +/AC and -/AC load lines are not interrupted because NO contacts are closed: 2nd requisite is verified).
 The absence of ohmic continuity measured by ohmmeter Ohm.
 A or Ohm.
-B implies that the related relay contact is blocked (for welding) in the open position.
-3 Remove the bypass from the safety-related PLC or restore normal operation inserting the unit.
+B implies that two relay contacts are blocked (for welding) into open position.
+Supply always the input channel (terminals "1"-"2") of the unit under test in order to verify if a single contact is blocked (for welding) into open position.
+Supply always the input channel (terminals "1"-"2") of the unit under test in order to verify if a single contact is blocked (for welding) into open position.
+Considering the measures of ohmmeter Ohm.
+A, set ON internal SW1 DIP-switches (n°1 or 2) to put in short circuit one relay coil at a time (starting with the 3rd coil by DIP-switch n°3, then going on with the 4th coil by DIP-switches (n°3 or 4) to put in short circuit one relay coil at a time (starting with the 3rd coil by DIP-switch n°3, then going on with the 4th coil by DIP-switches (n°4), verifying that ohmic continuity is always presen 3 Remove the bypass from the safety-related PLC or restore normal operation inserting the unit.